FelipeShai/MusicLibraryGuardian/README.md

 * Input validation is minimal and assumes that the user will provide valid input in the specified format.
 ## Instructions to run the system
 * Clone the repository to your local machine.
-* Open a command prompt or terminal and navigate to the project directory.
+* Open a command prompt or terminal and navigate to the src project directory.
-* Compile the source files using the following command: javac application/Program.java
+* Compile the source files using the following command: javac controller/MusicController.java view/ConsoleView.java model/Album.java model/Music.java model/MusicCollection.java MusicCollectorApp/MusicCollectorApp.java
-* Run the system using the following command: java application.Program
+* Run the system using the following command: java MusicCollectorApp/MusicCollectorApp.java
-* Follow the on-screen instructions to input the required information, such as the date, number of small dogs, and number of large dogs.
+* Follow the on-screen instructions to input the required information, such as the music or album information.
-* The system will display the name of the best pet shop and the total price of the baths.
 * To the unit tests I advise using Eclipse IDE by the possibility of debugging.
 Just add jUnit to the project library.
 I used the current version.
 <br>junit-jupiter-api-5.9.2
 <br><br><br>Note: Make sure you have the [Java JDK](https://www.oracle.com/java/technologies/downloads/#jdk20-windows) installed on your machine and properly configured to run the program.<br>